Inclusive workplaces are better for everyone - businesses, individuals, families, and communities.

 We know that jobs changes lives.

-We know recidivism declines when ex-offenders are employed.
+We know recidivism declines when people who have been in contact with the justice system are employed.
 That migrants and refugees want to contribute to their new community and are better able to integrate when working.
 That people with disabilities are more likely to live independently when they have a job.
 That better mental health outcomes are intricately linked, across all demographics, with finding purpose through employment.

 And a wealth of research shows the benefits run both ways.